dylanblandino12/marketing-campaign-performance-bigquery/README.md

 ## Key Findings

 - Facebook delivers the highest average ROI among marketing channels, suggesting stronger return efficiency relative to other platforms.
+- Website campaigns are the most cost-efficient in terms of CPC.